elasticwarehouse/elasticwarehouse/README.md

 # elasticwarehouse

-ElasticWarehouse is distributed in two versions:
+ElasticWarehouse is available in two versions:
- * Standalone ElasticSearch version (can act as ElasticSearch node or be an API gateway to ElasticSearch cluster - Embedded vs Remote configuration)
+ * Standalone ElasticWarehouse version (can act as ElasticSearch node or be an API gateway to ElasticSearch cluster - Embedded vs Remote configuration)
  * As a form of ElasticSearch plugin

 ###Sample ElasticWarehouse standalone installation